 Recession Watch 2023: Decoding the Mixed Economic Signals

 The word "recession" has been a topic of heated discussion among policymakers, economists, and financial experts for almost a year now.
-With conflicting signals from various economic indicators, the question of whether the U.S. economy has already slipped into a recession remains a subject of intense debate.
+With conflicting signals from various economic indicators, the question of whether the U.S. economy has already slipped into a recession remains the subject of intense debate.
 In this comprehensive article, we delve into the intricacies of defining a recession, the metrics used by the National Bureau of Economic Research (NBER), and evaluate the current state of the economy.

 Defining a Recession: The NBER's Approach